WIC is a program for pregnant, breastfeeding, postpartum women, infants and children under the age of 5 years old that provides:

-What foods can I buy with my WIC Checks?
+What benefits can I get with my WIC EBT card?

 Downloadable WIC food card:

-This card lists the foods and brands that you are allowed to purchase with your WIC food checks.
-It also lists those items you are NOT allowed to purchase with your WIC food checks.
+This card lists the foods and brands that you are allowed to purchase with your WIC EBT card.
+It also lists those items you are NOT allowed to purchase with your WIC EBT card.

-Purchase only WIC approved foods as listed on the WIC Acceptable Foods Card, and only the types and amounts of food listed on the check and purchase all of the WIC foods that are listed on each check.
-Not all checks for that month have to be used at once.
+You can only purchase WIC-approved foods as listed on the WIC Acceptable Foods Card, and only the types and amounts of food listed on the WIC Shopping List.

 Which local farmers markets accept WIC checks?

 Who do I contact if I suspect someone of WIC Fraud?

 If you suspect that someone may be committing WIC fraud or abuse, please contact the fraud hotline at (877) 282-6657 or Debra Hathaway at (518) 402-7101.
 To send you complaint in writing, please mail to WIC Fraud, BSI, P.O.
 Box 2061, Albany, NY 12220-0061.